unixorn/aws-lambda-list/Readme.md

 ## Functions & Applications

-Both single functions and Applications composed of multiple serverless functions
+This section is for both single functions and applications composed of multiple interconnected AWS lambda functions.

 * [aws-key-disabler](https://github.com/te-papa/aws-key-disabler) - Lambda Function that disables AWS IAM User Access Keys after a set amount of time in order to reduce the risk associated with old access keys.
-* [aws-lambda-blog-platform](https://github.com/sirceljm/aws-lambda-blog) - A complete blogging solution that uses the following Amazon Web Services for operation - API Gateway, Lambda, DynamoDB, S3, Cloudfront, SES
+* [aws-lambda-blog-platform](https://github.com/sirceljm/aws-lambda-blog) - A complete blogging solution that uses the following Amazon Web Services for operation - API Gateway, Lambda, DynamoDB, S3, Cloudfront, SES.
 * [aws-maintenance-lambda](https://github.com/indix/aws-maintenance-lambda) - Send alerts (to Slack, HipChat) on AWS maintenance events.
 * [aws-ses-to-elasticsearch](https://github.com/ScheduleOnce/aws-ses-to-elasticsearch) - SES is capable of sending reports about email delivery (deliveries, bounces, rejects) to SNS.
 However, there's no built in way to pipe these reports into something like Elastic Search.
 This Lambda function bridges the gap and allows to send the reports to ES.
 * [binaryalert](https://github.com/airbnb/binaryalert) - Serverless, Real-time & Retroactive Malware Detection.
 * [BucketSnake](https://github.com/Netflix-Skunkworks/bucketsnake) - Provisions S3 access for IAM roles.
 A primary feature of Bucket Snake is to crete IAM roles that reside in the account where the S3 buckets live to facilitate proper cross-account S3 bucket access (via a role assumption).
 * [chaos-lambda](https://github.com/shoreditch-ops/chaos-lambda) - A Serverless implementation of Netflix's [Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey) for AWS (runs on AWS Lambda).
 * [chef-node-cleanup](https://github.com/awslabs/lambda-chef-node-cleanup) - Automatically Delete Terminated Instances in Chef Server with AWS Lambda when triggered by CloudWatch instance termination events.
 * [chromeless](https://github.com/lagleki/chromeless) - Chrome automation made simple.
 Runs locally or headless on AWS Lambda.
-See [https://chromeless.netlify.com](https://chromeless.netlify.com)
+See [https://chromeless.netlify.com](https://chromeless.netlify.com) for more details.
-* [cwlogs2sns](https://github.com/jakubknejzlik/cwlogs2sns) - AWS CloudWatch to SNS handler for lambda.
+* [cwlogs2sns](https://github.com/jakubknejzlik/cwlogs2sns) - AWS CloudWatch to SNS handler for AWS Lambda.
-* [ddns-function](https://github.com/awslabs/aws-lambda-ddns-function) - Dynamically create Route 53 resource records using CloudWatch Events and Lambda.
+* [ddns-function](https://github.com/awslabs/aws-lambda-ddns-function) - Dynamically create Route 53 resource records using CloudWatch Events and AWS Lambda.
 * [ecs-host-service-scale](https://github.com/miketheman/ecs-host-service-scale) - Lambda function to ensure an ECS Service is set to the correct Desired Count for a One-Task-Per-Host placement value for any cluster that runs the Service.
 * [honeyλ](https://github.com/0x4D31/honeyLambda) - A simple, serverless application designed to create and monitor fake HTTP endpoints (i.e. URL honeytokens) automatically, on top of AWS Lambda and Amazon API Gateway.
 * [hugo-lambda](https://github.com/ryansb/hugo-lambda) - Use AWS Lambda to run the Hugo static site generator.